lelou6666/nimbus-docs/phantom/arch.rst

 Both the REST service and the web application are fronted by an nginx load balancer.
-This is done so that we can dynamically add and subtract replicated instances of each service without interferring with the users.
+This is done so that we can dynamically add and subtract replicated instances of each service without interfering with the users.
 Further this allows us to us VMs (with potentially changing IP addresses) to handle the workload.  nginx handles SSL and holds the certificates needed in a safe and known location.